-In fact, this particular domain name extension is used regularly for websites unrelated to British Indian Ocean Territory, particularly in the technology industry.
-This is attributed to the fact that in computer science IO or I/O is a commonly used abbreviation for input/output – and has thus been used by a number of application programming interfaces, video gaming organizations, and other online/technological services.
+The .io domain name extension is used regularly for websites unrelated to British Indian Ocean Territory, particularly in the technology, SaaS or startups industries.
+This is attributed to the fact that in computer science, IO or I/O is a commonly used abbreviation for input/output – and has thus been used by a number of application programming interfaces, video gaming organizations, and other technological services.

-Because of this recognized affiliation and embracement by the technology industry, it has thus become a popular domain choice for tech start-ups who wish to immediately identify and associate themselves with the tech scene.
+Because of this recognized affiliation and embracement by the technology industry, it has thus become a popular top level domain (TLD) choice for tech startups who wish to immediately identify and associate themselves with the tech environment.

-The issue with a lot of the more traditional or commonly used TLDs is that they’re often already registered by someone else!
-As a less common TLD, .IO has a lot more availability than .COM for example (with accounts for almost half of all domains in 2018) – meaning you’re much more likely to be able to claim your first choice of the domain name with a .IO extension.
+The issue with a lot of the more traditional or commonly used TLDs is that they’re often already registered by someone else.
+As a less common TLD, .Io has a lot more availability than .com for example (with accounts for more than half (52.8) of all domains in 2022) – meaning you’re much more likely to be able to claim your first choice of the domain name with a .Io extension.

 Domain hacking is when you use the domain extension to create clever words within your website’s URL.
 For example, many quick-thinking corporations have snapped up the following domains: